shpaz/openshift-data-workshop/3-monitor-amq-system/README.md

       targetPort: 9000
 ```

-Now, We'll create a `Route` so we could access the `Kadrop` UI outside of the Openshift cluster:
+Now, We'll create a `Route` so we could access the `Kadrop` UI outside of the Openshift cluster.
+Go to `Topology -> Add+ -> YAML` and past the following:

 ```bash
 kind: Route